 sarcastico affresco di un paese immaginario, partorito da overdose e da fiabe

-surreali, ma Saldamente ancorato ai costumi della Frontiera (gambler, killer,
+surreali, ma saldamente ancorato ai costumi della Frontiera (gambler, killer,

 outlaw, hobo, avventuriere), allegoria parodistica della societa` reale.

-Il quarto album, Have Moicy !
-(Rounder, 1975), allinea
+Il quarto album, Have Moicy! (july 1975 - Rounder, 1976), allinea

 alcuni dei folletti piu` maligni del country underground, gli Unholy Modal